kcajeel/otp/Design.md

     - I've heard about homomorphic encryption, where a ciphertext can have operations preserved on it and still be decrypted.
       - I wonder if I can encode the UTF-8 strings in such a way that I can xor them with the key and still recover the string?

+## Update

+I'm coming back to this project after almost a year of working, schooling, and etc.
+I don't know why I hadn't considered base64-encoding the plaintext and then encrypting it, but that should solve my unicode issue.
+I'll test it out and then add that functionality if it works in the tests (it should).